101companies/101simplejava/README.md

 Use the batchfile "gradlew.bat" instead of the script "gradlew".

-Run the batchfile from a command prompt, not from the Windows Explorer.
+Run the batchfile from a command prompt with "gradlew" instead of "./gradlew" as explained above, not from the Windows Explorer.

+The "../gradlew" command doesn't work on windows.

 Check that JDK binaries are in your PATH and/or the JAVA_HOME environment variable is set.